junichi11/cakephp-netbeans/README.md

 If you change debug level, click the icon.
 Then the popup is displayed.
 Please, select the debug level number.

-### Verify CakePHP Action (v0.6.15)
+### Check Default Action (v0.6.15)

-Verify default asset names. (e.g. css/cake.generic.css, img/cake.icon.png, ...)
+Check default asset names. (e.g. css/cake.generic.css, img/cake.icon.png, ...)

-Verify whether favicon.ico is changed.
+Check whether favicon.ico is changed.

+### PHPUnit Test settings (PHPUnit Test Init Action)
+**Support for only CakePHP2.x**

+Project-right-click > CakePHP > PHPUnit Test Init

+Do settings for doing PHPUnit Test with NetBeans.

+Create following files:

+- nbproject/NetBeansSuite.php
+- nbproject/phpunit.bat or phpunit.sh
+- app/webroot/bootstrap_phpunit.php

+And set PHPUnit settings of Project properties:

+- bootstrap
+- custome script

+If you run this action, you can test using fixture with NetBeans.

 ## HOW TO RUN: